taiwo2/ant-react-app/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone the repo
+cd into the project
+Run git pull
+Run `yarn install or npm install` to install dependencies On the terminal run `npm run start` open up the live server

 ## Available Scripts